ulaganathanv/github-maven/README.md

 git merge --abort - To abort the merge changes.

+git log --oneline - To list the commit history with one line details.

+git revert commitid - To revert the changes.
+Need to git push to push the changes again.

 ## Maven Commands

 mvn clean install -DskipTests - To skip the test case execution.